-- ing areas, pedestrian ways, storage and service areas, and other locations that require additional safety lighting. - b.
-Lighting height shall be consistent with the City's exterior lighting standards. - c.
-Lighting styles should be complementary to the architectural style of the building. - Lighting of architectural features should be d. used to provide accent and interest, as well as identify the building entryway.
-Architectural lighting must be downcast and shielded to prevent light pollution. - Bollard lighting is encouraged for pedestrian e. areas. - f.
-Overhead lighting must be shielded to prevent light trespass and spill-over onto adjacent properties. - Commercial uses near residential zones must g. utilize lighting that minimizes light trespass. - h.
+- a.
+Lighting must be provided in entryways, parking areas, pedestrian ways, storage and service areas, and other locations that require additional safety lighting. - Lighting height shall be consistent with the City's exterior lighting standards. - c.
+Lighting styles should be complementary to the architectural style of the building. - d.
+Lighting of architectural features should be used to provide accent and interest, as well as identify the building entryway.
+Architectural lighting must be downcast and shielded to prevent light pollution. - e.
+Bollard lighting is encouraged for pedestrian areas. - f.
+Overhead lighting must be shielded to prevent light trespass and spill-over onto adjacent properties. - g.
+Commercial uses near residential zones must utilize lighting that minimizes light trespass. - h.
 Bare bulb and exposed neon lighting are not allowed.